hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterFlagHidden

 The `ChapterFlagHidden Flag` works a bit different as the `EditionFlagHidden Flag`.
 Each `Chapters ChapterFlagHidden Flag` works independent.
+A `Nested Chapter` remains visible even if the `Parent Chapter ChapterFlagHidden Flag` is set to true.

 Chapter + Nested Chapter | ChapterFlagHidden | visible
 -------------------------|-------------------|--